How do our cognitive biases influence us during COVID-19 ?

-The underestimation of the risk for people who have not experienced severe illness is particularly relevant today for COVID-19.
-Low-risk individuals, i.e., the "young and invincible", frequently underestimate their contribution to the risk of disease transmission and its impact on the population because there are no severe cases in their surroundings.
+The underestimation of the risk for people who have not experienced severe illness is particularly relevant today during the COVID-19 pandemic.
+Low-risk individuals, referred to as "young and invincible", frequently underestimate their possible contribution to the risk of disease transmission and its impact on the population because there may be no severe cases in their environment.

 Introduction to the optimism bias.Jefferson, A., Bortolotti, L., & Kuzmanovic, B. (2017).
 What is unrealistic optimism?.
 Consciousness and Cognition, 50, 3-11.